Extended Industry Standard Architecture: History

 One of the benefits to come out of the EISA standard was a final codification of the standard to which ISA slots and cards should be held (in particular, clock speed was fixed at an industry standard of 8.33 MHz).
 Thus, even systems that didn't use the EISA bus gained the advantage of having the ISA standardized, which contributed to its longevity.

 The Gang of Nine

-The Gang of Nine was the informal name given to the consortium of personal computer manufacturing companies, led by Compaq, that together created the EISA bus.
-Compaq was among the first clone makers, and had the largest market share for 386-based computers.
-Rival members generally acknowledged its leadership, with one stating in 1989 that within the Gang of Nine "when you have 10 people sit down before a table to write a letter to the president, someone has to write the letter.
+The Gang of Nine was the informal name given to the consortium of personal computer manufacturing companies, led by Compaq, that announced the EISA bus.
+The nine companies together had more than 33% market share for all PCs in 1987, compared to IBM's 27%.
+The Gang of Nine had an even larger share of the market for 80386-based computers, with 43% compared to IBM's 16%.
+Compaq was among the first clone makers after the IBM PC's debut in 1981, and had 28% of the 80386 market.
+Rival members generally acknowledged Compaq's leadership, with one stating in 1989 that within the Gang of Nine "when you have 10 people sit down before a table to write a letter to the president, someone has to write the letter.
 Compaq is sitting down at the typewriter".
 The members were: